Last Updated on

 For more great Isometrics, like the Warrior Pose, to improve your mobility and flexibility while also getting the correct muscles activated and working, check out these Leg Isometrics.

 And for more tips to alleviate your low back and hip pain, including foam rolling and stretching moves, which are also an essential part of any pain and injury prevention program, check out our complete post on How to Prevent and Alleviate Hip and Low Back Pain.

 Alleviate Neck, Shoulder and Upper Back Pain Activation Exercises

 Many of us sit in some sort of slumped position all day.
 Whether we sit hunched at the computer, in a car, traveling in an airplane or even over a bike when we workout, many of us have poor posture and spend most of the day with our upper bodies in flexion.

 This perpetual flexion can lead to imbalances, poor movement patterns and neck, shoulder and upper back pain.
 It can cause your chest and upper traps to become tight and lead to your upper traps and shoulders trying to take over and work when the big muscles of your back should be working.

-That is why you have to do Activation Exercises to get your lower traps, rhomboids and lats engaged and working.
+That is why you have to do Activation Exercises to get your mid and lower traps, potentially your rhomboids and even your lats engaged and working.

 Some important moves to include as well as the ones below are the Scapular Wall Hold, Camel and Wrist Extension Stretch in the Desk Activation Exercises section.
 Many of the Activation Exercises under the Improve Your Pull Ups section would be good as well.